Custo is a kiosk for fostering and documenting the relationships between people and things

 - uplifting maintenance

-decentralized social network that doesn't rely on the internet.
-By utilizing Scuttlebutt, custo is able to generate unique and cryptographically verifiable IDs for each item, independent of any central authority.
-Storing the information about each item on many computers all over the world it's the most resilient backend system I can think of.
-Technically each item tagged with custo is an NFT.
+decentralized social network that doesn't rely on the internet and resiliently stores information on many computers all over the world.
+By utilizing Scuttlebutt, custo is able to generate unique IDs for each item, independent of any central authority, for free.
+Technically each item tagged with custo is an NFT as ownership/stewardship of an item may be cryptographically verified.

 @FEvUwv3A721fT0DWzANJqPa48iD57xv/ZnfQvKxPd2g=.ed25519